danielmark0116/unit-tests-32-5/README.md

 ## functions evaulating skii jumping scores

-Run `npm install` to install dependencies (mocha)
+Run `npm install` to install dependencies (mocha).

-Running `yarn test` should trigger all tests
+Running `yarn test` should trigger all tests.

-Running `yarn test-w` should trigger all tests in watch mode
+Running `yarn test-w` should trigger all tests in watch mode.